 Because of that, I personally recommend a vanilla whey protein isolate that’s sweetened with stevia or another zero-carb sweetener.
 For this recipe, I personally used NOW Foods Creamy Vanilla Whey Protein Isolate.
 It’s sweetened with stevia and a little xylitol.
 A full scoop only has 1 gram of net carbs, and a half scoop (like I used for this recipe) contains just 0.5 grams of net carbs.
 And it’s less expensive than a lot of other brands.

-This low carb smoothie has 270 calories and 17.5 grams of fat, with 6.6 grams of net carbs.
+Our low carb smoothie recipe has 270 calories and 17.5 grams of fat, with 6.6 grams of net carbs.
 The specific macronutrient percentages are as follows:

 - 58% fat

 - 14% carbs (but not all of these are net carbs)

 This may seem a little high proportionally in carbs, but remember that this is just one meal that can fit into an overall day of balanced macros.

 Also, I prefer this smoothie with the protein powder as I often use it for breakfast or post-workout – but you can leave the protein powder out if you want it to be higher proportionally in fat.

 If you’re looking for other keto smoothie recipes, try one of these tasty options that I rounded up from fellow bloggers: